 Proficiencies in music history and music theory should be met by the end of the first year.
 One language examination should be passed by the end of the first year, and a second must be passed before the qualifying examination along with keyboard and performance proficiencies.
 Students should ordinarily complete coursework by the middle of the third year (end of the third year for students admitted from a bachelor's degree), complete qualifying examinations in the following semester, and submit a dissertation topic proposal a semester after that.
+The M605 tutorial may be taken concurrently with major-field qualifying examinations.
 Deviations from this schedule should be the subject of consultation with the department chair.